bf31415/moloch-kibana-examples/README.md

 * if that step is successful, you should then be able to select import (at bottom)

+#### How do I share (publish) a visualization analytic with others?

+The steps to export a visualization or dashboard is as follows:

 #### What are the names of the moloch fields in elastic?